-- Fatal and serious injury (FSI) crashes are increasing. - One third of the fatal crashes and one fifth of the serious injury crashes were due to run-off-road (also known as road departure) crashes. - Pedestrian and motorcycle crashes are the two next most common FSI crash types, comprising approximately 20% and 16% of the FSI crash population, respectively. - 2023 pedestrian and bike FSI crashes (Jan Oct) are already trending higher than 2022.

-Speeding, distracted drivers, and impaired persons all contribute to approximately 20% of FSI crashes.
+- Fatal and serious injury (FSI) crashes are increasing. - One third of the fatal crashes and one fifth of the serious injury crashes were due to run-off-road (also known as road departure) crashes. - Pedestrian and motorcycle crashes are the two next most common FSI crash types, comprising approximately 20% and 16% of the FSI crash population, respectively. - 2023 pedestrian and bike FSI crashes (Jan Oct) are already trending higher than 2022. - 24% of bicyclists involved in FSI crashes are younger than 20. - 51% of pedestrian crashes happen in dark (streetlights on) conditions. - Speeding, distracted drivers, and impaired persons all contribute to approximately 20% of FSI crashes.